By Bill Kleiman, Nachusa Grasslands TNC

 This is a hammer mill used to break apart seed heads of all sorts of native seeds.

-The mill is the red thing which has spinning hammers inside.
+The mill is under the red housing which has spinning hammers inside.
 It has a galvanized chute and a custom made seed table on wheels.
 Mill is by C.S.
 Bell Co.
+It is like a life mulcher.

 When we want to mill a barrel of seed we dump the seed on the table, or lay the barrel on the table and use the half moon bracket to hold it steady.
 We feed the seed heads, stems and whatever else we have down the chute.
 Not the scissors.